Protests as Austria grapples with violence against women - WTMJ

 “It will not fail because of money,” he said.

-Roesslhumer and other advocates say additional 3,000 jobs in violence prevention are necessary and more training is needed for those who work in law enforcement, justice and education to ensure that violence-prevention laws are better enforced.
+Roesslhumer and other advocates say an additional 3,000 jobs in violence prevention are necessary, and more training is needed for those who work in law enforcement, justice and education to ensure that violence-prevention laws are better enforced.
 They’re also urging police to keep closer tabs on men under restraining orders.

 Roesslhumer said the current discussion could be a turning point for more decisive action.